18F/handbook/_pages/how-we-work/tools/vmware-horizon.md

 See [the InSite page](https://insite.gsa.gov/portal/category/536270).
 Note that you may need to follow the "Personal Mac" instructions.

+## Software

+Horizon is the easiest way to use software that's available for Windows but not Mac.
+If the software you need isn't already pre-installed, you can request installation by [opening a Software request with the GSA IT Service Desk](https://gsa.service-now.com/sp/?id=sc_cat_item&sys_id=1bfdfdca78d3a400ce3ddff91a64940b).
+Make sure to note that you are requesting installation in VDI, not your laptop.

 ## Tips

 - To move files between your laptop and your Horizon desktop, use Google Drive.
 You can use Chrome in the Horizon desktop to download and upload files.